 Sealing or expunging your criminal record is an important part of moving on from a low point in your life.
 The acts of sealing and expunging your record limit or prevent public access to your criminal records and allows you to legally avoid disclosing a criminal history.
 The ability to seal or expunge records came as a response to Florida’s Sunshine Law, which guarantees public access to records pertaining to any government agency in the state.
 The Sunshine Law basically guarantees access to public information, which helps citizens hold government officials accountable; however, lawmakers soon discovered the law can harm people who made a mistake or were falsely accused.

-Depending on your criminal charge, it may be possible to apply for record sealing or expungement, which will make it nearly impossible for anyone to look up your criminal records.
+Depending on your criminal charge, it may be possible to apply for record sealing or expungement, which will make it nearly impossible for anyone to look up your criminal record.
 Record sealing and expungement accomplish similar results through different means.
 Speak to a criminal lawyer in West Palm Beach to learn whether you are eligible.

 What Does Record Sealing and Expunging Accomplish?